 Upper Gila Trail

-A rolling 3.9-mile point to point. best in the morning or evening during summer.
+A rolling 3.9-mile point to point.
+Good shade throughout; water access along most of the route; best in the morning or evening during summer.

 Trail effortRolling

 Upper Gila Trail is a 3.9-mile dog-friendly trail in Phoenix, AZ.
-Review dog policy, route conditions, and trailhead access before your hike.
+Includes leash-required policy details · high shade.
+Elevation gain is about 1106 ft.
 Looking for more options in Phoenix dog-friendly trails or across dog-friendly trails across Arizona?
 Use the sections below for dog policy, access points, shade/heat, water, terrain, and safety.

 Dog Fit